ShadowKnightMK4/OdinSearch/README.md

 ## TO DO Features (to be moved to In progress as needed)

 #2 IN PROGRESS:  SQL Support.
 I'm planning on adding ability to pipe matches to an SQL file so at a later date, it can be opened in software of the developer's choice.
-This is going to take come time.
-Update as
+This is going to take some time.
+Plan to update as needed when I consider closer to being done

 ## Tabled Features (may come back later)

 #1 Tabled for now :   Container Support.
 I'm planning on adding to deal with searching thru container files such as zip files and check for matches also.
-The main reseach is integration of apparent search speed penalties.
+The main issue is integration and apparent search speed penalties.

 ## Example Code